OCFL/extensions/docs/NNNN-uri-direct-storage-layout.md

       * Replace any occurrence of `;` character in the hostname with `/`.
   * Construct the object root path by joining the scheme and hostname, if exists, with an underscore `_`, and append the rest of the pathname verbatim.
 3. If the identifier is not a valid URI, assume that it is a pathname.
 Remove any leading and trailing slash `/` from it.
-4. Append the `__object__` suffix to the final pathname.
+4. Append the suffix to the final pathname.

 ## Example

+### Example 1

-This example demonstrates what the OCFL storage hierarchy looks like when using this extension.
+This example demonstrates what the OCFL storage hierarchy looks like when using the default configuration.

 #### Mappings